 As Flash was widely criticized for its security and performance drawbacks, Adobe made the decision to stop supporting and distributing it by the end of 2020.
 This means FLV will become an even less common video format moving forward.

 When to Use FLV

 WMV compresses video files twice as much as MP4.
-It is, therefore, one of the best choices when storage space is limited or when you need to send video files over the internet.
+It is, therefore, one of the best choices when your storage space is limited or when you need to send video files over the internet.
 For this reason, it’s commonly used in emails.

-Another benefit of WMV format is its copyright protection system, named DRM, which prevents unlawful distribution of copyrighted material.
+Another benefit of the WMV format is its copyright protection system, named DRM, which prevents unlawful distribution of copyrighted material.

 When to Use WMV

 MKV derives its name from the Russian doll Matryoshka.
-It’s an extremely versatile, open-source format that supports a large number of different codecs.
+It’s an extremely versatile, open-source video file format that supports a large number of different codecs.
 MKV containers can include descriptions, covers, chapters, and even ratings.

 Videos in this format can be played with VLC, MPV, MPC-HC, KMPlayer, DivX Player, or MKV File Player.
 The main downside is that MKV is not as widely supported as other common formats.